Apps to upload photos without losing quality to Facebook

 Size behavior

-Faced with this strange behavior, whose logic escapes me, We recommend that you check (we already indicated the procedure in the first part) of once and for all the “High quality” option and don’t use it anymore.
+Given this strange behavior, the logic of which escapes me, we recommend that you check (as we already indicated the procedure in the first part) the "High quality" option once and for all and do not use it anymore.

 How to upload photos without losing quality to a Facebook album or newspaper

-As a reminder, not to mention the cover and profile photos, You have two ways to add photos on Facebook: directly into your journal or albums.
+As a reminder, aside from cover and profile pictures, you have two ways to add photos on Facebook : directly to your journal or to albums.

 To ensure the best quality of images, should we favour photo albums or embedding photos in the newspaper?
 Is there any difference in the way Facebook handles image uploads?

-The evidence shows no: obviously, The processing algorithms used are the same regardless of the method chosen to add your photos.
+The tests show that this is not the case: obviously, the processing algorithms used are the same regardless of the method chosen to add your photos.

-More precisely, Adding a magazine behaves exactly like adding it to an album with the “High Quality” option checked (so it's not a problem that this option is only available on albums).
+More precisely, adding the magazine behaves exactly like adding it to an album with the "High quality" option checked (therefore, it is not a problem that this option is only available in albums).

 File format: JPEG or PNG?

-Several articles on the Internet recommend change your images to PNG-24 (24 bits or 16.777.216 colors) to maintain the best image quality after uploading them to Facebook: True and False!
+Several internet articles recommend changing your images to PNG-24 (24 bits or 16.777.216 colors) to maintain the best image quality after uploading them to Facebook: True and False!

 Upload photos without losing quality on your personal profile

-Here's what we saw in testing: Facebook converts the PNG to JPEG and the file is subject to the same compression rates as a high-quality JPEG file.: the resulting weight is sometimes even a bit lower with a PNG as source compared to a JPEG (which would suggest that the quality might be a bit worse even if I didn't see any visible difference on screen).
+Here's what we saw in the tests: Facebook converts the PNG to JPEG and the file is subject to the same compression rates as a high-quality JPEG file : the resulting weight is sometimes even a little less with a PNG as the source compared to a JPEG (which would suggest that the quality might be a little worse even if I didn't see any visible difference on the screen).

 So for your personal profile, don't bother converting your photos to PNG, there's no point.